 How to fit Konig Snow Chains

-Omeo Ski Hire and Service Station is the second Servo on your right as you are coming through Omeo, directly across the road from the 2 story Golden Age Hotel and Motel.
+Omeo Ski Hire and Service Station is the second Servo on your right as you are coming through Omeo, directly across the road from the 2 story Golden Age Motel.
 There is plenty of parking room for your chain fitting demonstration.

 Why Hire Chains and Ski Gear in Omeo?